fahmifahim/linux-daily/linux-admin-lpic1.md

 $ shutdown -h 23:00
 $ shutdown -r 23:00 "Rebooting in 60 minutes"
 $ shutdown -r +60 "Rebooting in 60 minutes"

+# Shutdown command that will force a fsck to be run during the boot up process
+$ shutdown -F

 ```

 #### # Systemctl command